adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-- Companies that provide services to help us with our business activities, such as data storage, maintenance services, database management, web analytics and payment processing;
+- Companies that provide services to help us with our business activities, such as data storage, maintenance services, database management, and payment processing;
 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively,